-The fake war on Christmas is not really about Christmas, but rather it is in reality code for religious intolerance, anti-Semitism, and bigotry.
+But let’s get this straight, the fake war on Christmas is not really about Christmas, but rather it is in reality conservative code for religious intolerance, anti-Semitism, and bigotry.
 It’s the dog whistle to rile up the rabble.

-From what I can tell, at the core of The Nazarene’s message is a powerful and sublime philosophy: that we love one another, and that we should treat one another with respect and tolerance.
+I am a practicing Buddhist, but I celebrate the spirit of Christmas.
+I was raised as a Catholic and I join with family and friends to celebrate it, though I don’t believe in a God in the Christian/ Judeo sense.
+So what?
+I’m very much a spiritual slut and try to learn from wisdom traditions of all types.
+At the core of The Nazarene’s message is a powerful and sublime philosophy: that we love one another, and that we should treat one another with respect and tolerance.
 Of course, Christmas really isn’t about that at all.
 Shit, if there is a war on Christmas, it was won long ago by a consumer culture grounded in the mindset of mindlessly acquiring material possessions rather than self-actualization or compassion for one’s neighbor.

-And that’s the tragedy here because this vital message of love is lost.
+And that’s the tragedy here because the message is lost.
 And if you doubt the power of the true message of this spiritual teaching, then check out the following story…

 The British shouted and cheered with delight.
 The Germans began to sing “Stille Nacht… ”and the British began to sing along with “Silent Night.”
 This encouraged the Germans and they set down their guns in the moonlight and heaved themselves from their trenches carrying candles, cake, and cigars toward their enemies.
 The British responded in kind, carrying steamed pudding and cigarettes.